| Cluster Development Cluster-based economic

 compared with one/10,000 in the rest of the economy.

-(Ontario's Institute for Competitiveness and Prosperity) |
+(Ontario's Institute for Competitiveness and Prosperity) | Marketing of local industry

 clusters and their success stories accelerates cluster growth (by